Skip to main content

 ^Algolia for <LANGUAGE> \\(\\d+\\.\\d+\\.\\d+(-?.*)?\\)(; [a-zA-Z. ]+ (\\(\\d+((\\.\\d+)?\\.\\d+)?(-?.*)?\\))?)*(; <CLIENT> (\\(\\d+\\.\\d+\\.\\d+(-?.*)?\\)))(; [a-zA-Z. ]+ (\\(\\d+((\\.\\d+)?\\.\\d+)?(-?.*)?\\))?)*$

-The function MUST be named addAlgoliaAgent because of JavaScript exception that doesn’t allow custom User-Agent in the header, and must use x-algolia-agent for JavaScript.
+The function MUST be named addAlgoliaAgent because of JavaScript exception that doesn’t allow custom User-Agent in the header, and must use x-algolia-agent for JavaScript and Dart.

 Dependencies